Ottawa Senators: Sens Army

 The fans of the Senators are known as the Sens Army.
-Like most hockey fanatics, they are known to dress up for games; some in Roman legionary clothing.
-For the 2006–2007 playoff run, more fans than ever before would wear red, and fan activities included 'Red Rallies' of decorated cars, fan rallies at Ottawa City Hall Plaza and the 'Sens Mile' along Elgin Street where fans would congregate.
+Like most hockey fanatics, they are known to dress up for games, some in Roman legionary clothing.
+For the 2006–07 playoff run, more fans than ever before would wear red.
+Fan activities included 'Red Rallies' of decorated cars, fan rallies at Ottawa City Hall Plaza and the 'Sens Mile' along Elgin Street, where fans would congregate.

 Sens Mile

-Much like the Red Mile in Calgary during the Flames' 2004 cup run and the Copper Kilometre in Edmonton during the Edmonton Oilers' 2006 cup run, Ottawa Senators fans took to the streets to celebrate their team's success during the 2007 playoffs.
-The idea to have a 'Sens Mile' on downtown Elgin Street, a street with numerous restaurants and pubs, began as a grassroots campaign on Facebook by Ottawa residents before game four of the Ottawa-Buffalo Eastern Conference Finals series.
+Much like the Red Mile in Calgary during the Flames' 2004 Stanley Cup run and the Copper Kilometre in Edmonton during the Oilers' 2006 Stanley Cup run, Senators' fans took to the streets to celebrate their team's success during the 2007 playoffs.
+The idea to have a 'Sens Mile' on downtown Elgin Street, a street with numerous restaurants and pubs, began as a grassroots campaign on Facebook before game four of the Ottawa–Buffalo conference finals series.
 After the game five win, Ottawa residents closed the street to traffic for a spontaneous celebration.
-The City of Ottawa then closed Elgin Street for each game of the Final.
+The City of Ottawa then closed Elgin Street for each game of the Stanley Cup Final.